Jira vs Linear for Software Teams 2026: Honest Comparison After Using Both

 - Standard: ~$8/user/month (billed annually)

-- Enterprise: Custom — security, compliance, dedicated support
+- Enterprise: Custom — advanced security, compliance, dedicated support

 Best For

-Young companies and growing teams (roughly 5–200 engineers), product teams that ship fast, developers who hate switching between tabs, and teams where engineers pick their own tools instead of IT making the call.
+Startups and scale-ups (roughly 5–200 engineers), product-led teams who move fast, developers who hate context-switching, and teams where engineers themselves are choosing the tools rather than IT procurement making the call.

 Feature-by-Feature Comparison: Jira vs Linear for Software Teams